sagemath/sage/src/doc/en/installation/index.rst

 :kbd:`Enter`.
 Click "Select Kernel" on the right (or press :kbd:`Ctrl` + :kbd:`Alt` + :kbd:`Enter`), select SageMath, and hit :kbd:`Enter`.

-We recommend this installation method in particular to users who are not already familiar with Windows Subsystem for Linux.
-It is also suitable for machines that cannot run WSL 2 (because of hardware constraints or policy set by system administrators) but can run Docker.

 Approach 2: Manual installation using Windows Subsystem for Linux
 -----------------------------------------------------------------